hugo-ribaud/bumb-buddy/memory-bank/progress.md

 ### Phase 3: Secondary Features (Medium Priority)

-- Appointment scheduling and reminders
+- Appointment scheduling and reminders (link with Dotcolib if possible)
 - Kick counter and contraction timer
 - Preview of the foetus size (comparaison to fruits with image)
 - Content management for pregnancy information